cliffordvickrey/easyMRP/README.md

 EasyMRP allows social scientists to easily impute MRP estimates and run diagnostics on them.
 After exporting the requisite datasets (list of jurisdiction, poll data, post-stratification data, aggregate fixed effects) in third-party applications into CSVs, declare an MRP object with the multilevel model, paths to the datasets, and a few other properties.
 Use the runMrp() method, which will run the model, produce the MRP point estimates, and save A) the estimated parameters, B) the MRP point estimates, C) the raw disaggregated sample means by jurisdiction, and D) the weighted variance of the MRP point estimates (theoretically useful for many research questions).
 Run the validationSim() method to test the robustness of your results.
 And that's it!

+EasyMRP is designed for ease of use and descriptive reporting.
+It's ideal for people who are comfortable creating and exporting datasets in Stata, SPSS, or SAS but find R's arcane syntax a bit daunting.
+Consequently, it may (in its unchanged form) not be as flexible as some R power users would like.
+If you can think of ways to improve it, please let me know!

 ## Required packages

 arm (for multilevel/hierchical modeling): https://cran.r-project.org/web/packages/arm/index.html